Amended, Board of Trustees July 15, 2025

 - Books and other library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation.

 - Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval.
+Libraries should challenge censorship in the fulfillment of their responsibility to provide information and enlightenment.

 - Libraries should cooperate with all persons and groups concerned with resisting abridgment of free expression and free access to ideas.